ppAURORA: Privacy Preserving Area Under Receiver Operating Characteristic and Precision-Recall Curves: Conclusion

 \section{Conclusion}

-In this work, we presented a novel secure 3-party computation framework and its application, \fw{}, to compute AUC of the ROC and PR curves privately even when there exist ties in the PCVs.
-We proposed four novel protocols in the framework, which are $\mathsf{MUX}$ to select one of two secret shared values, $\mathsf{MC}$ to convert the ring of a secret value from $2^{\ell-1}$ to $2^{\ell}$, $\mathsf{CMP}$ to compare two secret shared values and $\mathsf{DIV}$ to divide two secret shared values.
-They have low round and communication complexities.
-The framework and its application \fw{} are secure against passive adversaries in the honest majority setting.
-We implemented \fw{} in C++ and demonstrated that \fw{} can both compute correctly and privately, and scales quadratically to the number of parties and the number of samples.
-To the best of our knowledge, \fw{} is the first method that enables computing the exact AUC (AUROC and AUPR) privately and securely.
+In this work, we presented an efficient solution based on a secure 3-party computation framework to compute AUC of the ROC and PR curves privately even when there exist ties in the PCVs.
+We benefited from the built-in building blocks of \cecilia{} and adapted the division operation of SecureNN to compute the exact AUC. \fw{} is secure against passive adversaries in the honest majority setting.
+We demonstrated that \fw{} can compute correctly and privately the exact AUC that one could obtain on the pooled plaintext test samples, and \fw{} scales quadratically to the number of both parties and samples.
+To the best of our knowledge, \fw{} is the first solution enabling the private and secure computation of the exact AUROC and AUPR.